Call us now 01722 718444

 Detailed Information

-The number of crew and support vehicles looking after you will depend on the final size of your group, but the team will be looking after every aspect of your trip whether that’s transporting your luggage, ensuring your route is well-marked, making you lunch and sorting out any mechanical problems.
+The number of crew and support vehicles looking after you will depend on the final size of your group, but the team will be looking after every aspect of your trip whether that’s transporting your luggage, ensuring your route is clear, making you lunch and sorting out any mechanical problems.
 Support vehicles are with the group all of the time, and carry all luggage and spares.

 • Your safety, and that of the rest of the group, is our highest priority.
 Our trips are designed and planned with safety in mind.
 Your crew will be equipped with communication devices (eg phones, radios and/or emergency satellite phones), medical kit and other safety apparatus appropriate to the destination.
 Our leaders always have access to our 24-hour emergency UK back-up.
 They are responsible for safety on the trip, and will make any changes to the itinerary they deem necessary, should local conditions dictate.
 Pre-trip administration - such as medical questionnaires and travel insurance as appropriate - is all done with your safety in mind.